 What I also love about serving chicken pho to my family is how nutritious it is.
 I consider this dish to be the Vietnamese version of chicken noodle soup.
 The broth contains all the vitamins and minerals from the aromatics and chicken while you get additional nutrients from the vegetables and herb toppings.

 Chicken Pho Seasoning

 Since most pho recipes use the same base seasonings, I highly recommend buying pho seasoning packets.
 Each one contains cloves, cinnamon, cardamom, coriander seeds, fennel seeds, and star anise.
 You can easily find them at most Vietnamese, Chinese, or Asian grocery stores.
-It just makes the whole process so much easier!
+It just makes the whole process for this instant pot chicken pho so much easier!

 You can also make a batch of your own homemade pho seasoning by grinding and combining the spices I mentioned.

 To complete the toppings for my chicken pho, I like to use shredded chicken breast.
 But the main problem most people have with chicken breast is how dry it can get when you overcook it.
 I think we can all agree that chalky, flavorless chicken breast definitely does not make for a satisfying bowl of pho.
 So how can you avoid overcooking chicken breast?